Skip to main content

 session.fetch(url, init?)

-Make a request using the session’s cookie jar and connection pool.
+Make a request using the session context.

 const response = await session.fetch('https://example.com/api', {